 Schlage Connect appears to be the choice for more smart home users since it has far more Amazon reviews compared to Schlage Sense.

-The Schlage Connect lock works with Alexa, SmartThings, and other home hubs along with all Z-Wave devices.
-This makes it a smart choice for most smart homes.
+The Schlage Connect lock works with Alexa, SmartThings, and other hubs to automate with Z-Wave devices.
+This makes it a great choice for most smart homes.

 We purchased Connect for our Schlage Connect review.
 We liked it so much that we bought it again when we moved homes.
 After using it for years, it’s been an excellent, reliable lock that has all of the features we need.